Log In | Customer Support

 Cabins

-Staterooms and suites on the new ms Eurodam will feature an inspired and a distinctly different décor when the 2,044-guest luxury liner – Holland America Line’s first Signature-class ship – debuts in June 2008.
+Staterooms and suites on ms Eurodam feature an inspired and a distinctly different décor from the earlier ships in the Holland America fleet.

-The staterooms and suites will offer a calming, more mono-chromatic design, accented with bursts of color, will replace the floral schemes used in the past.
-The elegantly simple design is enhanced with rich wood tones and the use of burnished nickel fixtures.
-Passenger corridors leading to the guest staterooms also will be decorated in the same contemporary theme.
+The staterooms and suites offer a calming, more mono-chromatic design, accented with bursts of color, replaceing the floral schemes used in the past.
+The elegantly simple design enhanced with rich wood tones and the use of burnished nickel fixtures.
+Passenger corridors leading to the guest staterooms are also decorated in the same contemporary theme.

 Nancy Burfiend, principal designer and founder of NB Design Group, added the intent was to transform each stateroom and suite into a calming oasis where guests could relax and rejuvenate.

-The new décor will be in all staterooms on the 11-passenger deck Eurodam.
-For the first time on any Holland America ship, staterooms will be added to the top decks.
-Deck 11 just off the Crow’s Nest will feature 10 verandah staterooms and, just below on Deck 10, 28 staterooms with verandahs and four, forward-facing "panorama" rooms will be located.
+The new décor is in all staterooms on the 11-passenger deck Eurodam.
+For the first time on any Holland America ship, staterooms were added to the top decks.
+Deck 11 just off the Crow’s Nest features 10 verandah staterooms and, just below on Deck 10, 28 staterooms with verandahs and four, forward-facing "panorama" rooms are located.

-With one more deck than Holland America’s 10-deck Vista-class ships, the Signature-class Eurodam will feature three alternative dining venues, including a new pan-Asian restaurant on Deck 10.
-The Explorations Café – powered by The New York Times – will be located on Deck 11 on the starboard side of the Crow’s Nest.
+With one more deck than Holland America’s 10-deck Vista-class ships, the Signature-class Eurodam features three alternative dining venues, including a new pan-Asian restaurant on Deck 10.
+The Explorations Café – powered by The New York Times – located on Deck 11 on the starboard side of the Crow’s Nest.

 A hotel service charge of US $10 per passenger is automatically added to each guest's shipboard account on a daily basis.
-Passengers can adjust this amount at the end of the cruise by visiting the hotel manager's desk.
-A 15% service charge is automatically added to bar charges and dining room wine purchases.
+Passengers can adjust that mount at the end of the cruise by visiting the hotel manager's desk.
+A 15% service charge automatically added to bar charges and dining room wine purchases.

 Itinerary